 Students who live in the residence halls at Millsaps College find themselves in the middle of campus life with easy access to their classes, the library, and extracurricular facilities.
 Residence halls are designed for traditional double style, apartment style, and suite style living.
 All rooms are designed for double occupancy, and each residence hall provides laundry facilities, snack machines, meeting space, and study areas for student use.

-On move-in day for first year students, Millsaps upperclassmen, Foundations Leaders, and Resident Assistants are waiting in the lobbies to welcome you to the Millsaps Community and help you move into your new home.
-Resident Assistants are available on each hall to help students acclimate to college life through programming, community living tips, and simply to answer any number of questions a student might have.
+On move-in day for first-year students, Resident Assistants are available on each hall to help students acclimate to college life through programming, community living tips, and simply to answer any number of questions a student might have.

 Can I mount anything (i.e. shelves, pictures, televisions) on the walls?

 Posters may be attached to the walls.
 Mounting other items to the walls is prohibited.